Riatre/xiaomi-be6500-ap-patch/README.md

 ## Start

+Put the serial number of your device in `sn.txt`.
 Use one of the exploits documented in https://github.com/openwrt-xiaomi/xmir-patcher.
 Reset the router after and use `./enable-ssh` to bring back SSH.

 Then, go to the web interface, enable AP mode, tweak settings as you like.